-Past highlights have included performances of the Duruflé Requiem, Saint-Saëns' Christmas Oratorio, Vaughan Williams’ Five Mystical Songs, in performance at the Kennedy Center singing selecions from Gershwin's Porgy and Bess, performances of Abimelech in Samson et Dalila with the Kentucky Symphony, the titular character in Mozart’s Le nozze di Figaro with Arbor Opera, and guest appearances at the Bay View Music Festival in both their opera and musical theatre productions (Ford in Falstaff and Jim in Big River).
+Past highlights have included performances of the Duruflé Requiem, Saint-Saëns' Christmas Oratorio, Vaughan Williams’ Five Mystical Songs, in performance at the Kennedy Center singing selecions from Gershwin's Porgy and Bess, performances of Abimelech in Samson et Dalila with the Kentucky Symphony, the titular character in Mozart’s Le nozze di Figaro with Arbor Opera, and a guest appearance at the Bay View Music Festival in both their opera and musical theatre productions (Ford in Falstaff and Jim in Big River).

 Noted for his interpretation of song, Nicholas has been awarded both the Dvorak interpretation prize in conjunction with first prize in the song category at the International Antonín Dvořák Singing Competition and the Kapralova interpretation prize and third place at the Czech and Slovak International Voice Competition.
 He has also been awarded the Lola Fletcher award from the American Opera Society of Chicago.
 Nicholas can be heard on “Poets & Patriots” a 2-disc collection celebrating the 200 year history of the star spangled banner produced by the Star Spangled Music Foundation.

 Nicholas is an alumnus of the University of Kentucky, the University of Michigan, Brevard Music Center, Des Moines Metro Opera apprentice program, Chicago Opera Theater young artist program, The Glimmerglass Festival Young Artist Program, and the Santa Fe Opera apprentice program.